 Japanese Language Particles

 The second most important thing after learning basic writing is particles.
-They serve to define a grammatical function in the sentence, like articles in Portuguese.
+They serve to define a grammatical function in the sentence, like articles in English.
 They have specific functions over the words that precede or follow them.

 The first and main particles that you should learn are [が, は, の, て, に, を and も].
 We have several articles on Japanese particles, we will list these articles below in the order that I personally recommend learning: